GeoBigData/gbdx-training/gbdxtools_module/README.md

 When you are finished with this tutorial, shut down the Jupyter Notebook and kernel, and deactivate the Conda environment where you installed gbdxtools.

-__5.1__ Stop the jupyter notebook by using the keyboard shortcut `control + c`, then typing for `'Y'` to confirm that you would like to shut down the notebook server.
+__5.1__ Stop the jupyter notebook by using the keyboard shortcut `CONTROL + C`, then `'Y'` to confirm that you would like to shut down the notebook server.

 Mac users:

 __5.2__ Deactivate the virtual environment
 ```
 source deactivate